wombleton/gitlaw-nz/acts/C/Cluster Munitions Prohibition Act 2009.md

 *   1\.
 The costs of the Meetings of States Parties, the Review Conferences and the Amendment Conferences shall be borne by the States Parties and States not party to this Convention participating therein, in accordance with the United Nations scale of assessment adjusted appropriately.

 *   2\.
-The costs incurred by the Secretary-General of the United Nations under Articles 7 and 8 of this Convention shall be borne by the States Parties in accordance with the United Nations scale of assessment adjusted appropriately.
+The costs incurred by the Secretary-General of the United Nations under [Articles 7][59] and [8][56] of this Convention shall be borne by the States Parties in accordance with the United Nations scale of assessment adjusted appropriately.

 *   3\.
 The performance by the Secretary-General of the United Nations of administrative tasks assigned to him or her under this Convention is subject to an appropriate United Nations mandate.